pghnaz/pghnaz.org/src/content/pages/beliefs.md

 7. That the Holy Spirit bears witness to the new birth, and also to the entire sanctification of believers.
 8. That our Lord will return, the dead will be raised, and the final judgment will take place.

+_Check out our [Articles of Faith](/articles-of-faith/) for more details about these basic beliefs._

 ## References

-1. Twenty-ninth General Assembly of the Church of the Nazarene.
+Twenty-ninth General Assembly of the Church of the Nazarene.
 2017.
 “Agreed Statement of Belief.”
-In Manual of the Church of the Nazarene: 2017–2021, para.
+In _Manual of the Church of the Nazarene: 2017–2021_, para.
 20–20.8. [http://2017.manual.nazarene.org/section/agreed-statement-of-belief/](http://2017.manual.nazarene.org/section/agreed-statement-of-belief/).